 Complete Direct Winding Temperature Monitoring System

-Apart from the fiber optic temperature sensor, the complete direct winding temperature monitoring system will include several other components including: Tall Wall Plate (TWP), Optical Feedthroughs, JBox, Extensions and Monitor.
-The Tank Wall Plate (TWP) provides proper mounting point on the transformer’s wall to prevent oil leakage.
+Apart from the fiber optic temperature sensor, the complete direct winding temperature monitoring system will include several other components including Tall Wall Plate (TWP), Optical Feedthroughs, JBox, Extensions, and Monitor.
+The Tank Wall Plate (TWP) provides a proper mounting point on the transformer’s wall to prevent oil leakage.
 Optical Feedthroughs installed on the Tank Wall Plate (TWP) allows the monitor light signal to travel to the sensor tip and back to the monitor.
-The extensions bring the signal back to the monitor where the monitor will read and convert the sensor light signal into temperature measurement.
-It can also implement any end-user specific functionality like data-logging, SCADA interconnection and so on.
+The extensions bring the signal back to the monitor where the monitor will read and convert the sensor light signal into a temperature measurement.
+It can also implement any end-user specific functionality like data-logging, SCADA interconnection, and so on.